Rio Hondo College logo

 Transfers to: CSU

-This course is designed to provide instruction on the operating principles of common automotive heating and air conditioning systems.
-Topics include new service equipment, contamination issues, servicing and diagnosing manual and automatic systems, and retrofitting R-12 systems to R-134a, as well as the rules of AQMD/EPA.
-Students will be given the opportunity to earn their certification license (EPA Rule 1411).
-Students with permission from the Division may re-enroll in this course only one time for certification or licensure standards.
+This course covers the operating principles of common automotive heating and air conditioning systems.
+Topics include new service equipment, contamination issues, servicing and diagnosing manual and automatic systems, retrofitting R-12 refrigeration systems to R-134a, and Air Quality Management District (A.Q.M.D.) and Environmental Protection Agency (E.P.A.) rules.
+Students who take the course also have the opportunity to earn their certification license (E.P.A.
+Rule 1411).
+Students with permission from the Division of Career and Technical Education (CTE) may re-enroll only one time for certification or licensure standards.

 Total Semester Units:12.0